lordbasex/golang-examples/certgen-wasm-server/README.md

 Generate internal TLS certificates directly in the browser using **Astro + Go WASM + Service Worker**.

-> The prototype was removed.
-This repository now contains only the WASM implementation.

 ## What this project does

 The web form asks for: